 Current Focus of Activity

-In order to improve the access to licensed eBooks on a supraregional/national level, the first products are being provided via “FID-licenses” throughout Germany.
+In order to improve the access to licensed eBooks on a superregional/national level, the first products are being provided via “FID-licenses” throughout Germany.

-Furthermore, a new user service is under construction: Upon registering to this service, Propylaeum users can create individual profiles and determine if they would like to be informed on a daily, weekly, monthly or quarterly basis about new accessions via email or RSS feed.
+Furthermore, a new user service is available: Upon registering to this service, Propylaeum users are now able to create individual profiles and can chose if they would like to be informed on a daily, weekly, monthly or quarterly basis about new accessions via email or RSS feed.

 Do you have further questions?